exhibitions

-downtown center art gallery, pomona ca
+downtown center art gallery, pomona, ca

 For this solo exhibition, photographs were mounted in unadorned 8” x 10” black frames to draw viewers in close.
 The subjects' statements are meant to be read with their photographs so they were printed beneath them.
-Exhibiting 59 photographs demonstated the power of the photographs and statements when experienced as a whole.
+Exhibiting 59 photographs showed us the power of the photographs and statements when experienced as a whole.

-photography exhibition celebrates the feminine face
+Photography exhibition celebrates the feminine face

 of the sacred hand